Healthy Eating & Shift Workers

 Our internal ‘body clock’ is a system, which helps to regulate several bodily functions such as sleeping, waking, body temperature, blood pressure and digestion.
 As a result, shift workers often find that they experience a change of appetite, trouble sleeping, weight gain or loss and digestion problems such as constipation, diarrhoea, gas and heartburn.

-If you fall under the 1 in 9 people who work shifts, healthy eating can pose as a challenge, which over time can leave you a sufferer to the negative side effects of a unbalanced body clock.
+If you one of the 1 in 9 shift workers, healthy eating can pose as a challenge, which over time can leave you a sufferer to the negative side effects of a unbalanced body clock.
 Visit https://www.healthyeatingsolutions.co.uk/corporatewellness/ or Contact Us for information about our engaging corporate health & wellbeing initiatives.

 Here are some practical tips to help you overcome the barriers to a healthy lifestyle and balanced diet while working: